Practical Ways Rip Curl is Using a CDP to Boost Marketing Performance

 - Social Media: Facebook, Instagram, Twitter, and YouTube.

-By optimising the customer experience across each of these channels, the digital team hopes to:
+By optimizing the customer experience across each of these channels, the digital team hopes to:

 - Learn by using data to understand and engage customers.